What is a Project?

 There are two exceptions where projects are unlocked and we allow the publisher to set permissions when publishing content.

-- WIP projects are unlocked by default.
+- Each project has a 'WIP' sub folder for work in progress.
+WIP sub folders are shared with the project publishers by default and permissions are unlocked.
+This allows the publisher to specify which users have permission to the content for testing and feedback purposes.
 The intention of a WIP project is to share works in progress with a subset of a viewer group for feedback, so publishers have more flexibility to choose who sees what in this type of project.
 Publishers can leverage the Viewer group in this project or share content with individual users.

 - You need to share content with varying individuals and the overhead of creating and maintaining individual projects and a Viewer group doesn't make sense.